 Digitisation has created a new breed of savvy customers who are quick to voice their dissatisfaction when things don’t go their way, who are happy to challenge the status quo, and who are quick to change loyalties if their demands are not met.

-Click the link on this page to read the full article in Telemedia Magazine
+Click the below link to read the full article in Telemedia Magazine: